InitialPosition/GlobalCountdown/README.md

 ## Introduction
 GlobalCountdown adds an expiration date to your Minecraft server.
 A countdown is displayed for all players.
-Once the time reaches zero, every player will be banned.
+Once the time reaches zero, every player will be set to spectator mode.

 ## Functions
-- Custom ban message and time
+- Ingame timer
 - Thats it this plugin doesn't have that many features

 ## Installation